-- 1. Classroom observations are completed the first semester a faculty member instructs.
+1. Classroom observations are completed the first semester a faculty member instructs.
 If improvement recommendations are indicated, another observation is completed during the second instructional semester to ensure compliance.
 The Classroom Observation Form, Form A in Appendix A, is used as an evaluation instrument for this observation.
-The supervising Division Chair or designee renders an observation evaluation summary to the faculty member.
-Classroom observations are conducted biennially thereafter, providing the instructor achieves and maintains a satisfactory rating in all categories. - 2.
-Faculty will develop a portfolio that includes samples of instructional documents for the Faculty's Comprehensive Evaluation.
+The supervising Division Chair, Associate Dean of Academics and Assessment, or designee renders an observation evaluation summary to the faculty member.
+Classroom observations are conducted biennially thereafter, providing the instructor achieves and maintains a satisfactory rating in all categories.

+- 2. Faculty will develop a portfolio that includes samples of instructional documents for the Faculty's Comprehensive Evaluation.
 The portfolio materials provide evidence of academic quality and instructional integrity.
-Portfolio materials are reviewed by the appropriate Division Chair and/or designee involved in the evaluation process.
+Portfolio materials are reviewed by the appropriate Division Chair, Associate Dean of Academics and Assessment and/or designee involved in the evaluation process.
 Faculty will submit artifacts prior to or at the scheduled classroom/online observation.
-Examples include exams, PowerPoint presentations, supplemental materials, and student projects; refer to Appendix A, Form C, Online Portfolio Checklist, for further Online Portfolio paradigms.

-- 3. Student Instructor Evaluations are conducted on a semesterly basis for courses exceeding an enrollment rate of five students to ensure anonymity.
+Examples include exams, PowerPoint presentations, supplemental materials, and student projects; refer to Appendix A, Form C, Online Portfolio Checklist, for further Online Portfolio paradigms. - 3.
+Student Instructor Evaluations are conducted on a semesterly basis for courses exceeding an enrollment rate of five students to ensure anonymity.
 The questionnaire is designed to elicit student information for the assigned faculty instructing a specific course section.
 This information is comprised in the faculty evaluation process.
 Only a composite of student responses and comments are provided to the faculty member and included in the evaluation process to protect the student's identity. - 4.
 Course syllabi are evaluated for comparable consistency, relevancy, and clarity; they include course description and outcomes, grading scale and process, course requirements and assignments, and instructor contact information.
 A standard syllabus template is available and recommended for convenience and adherence.
-Division Chairs or designees will complete the Syllabus Checklist in Appendix A, Form B, to determine the document's relevancy and request revisions, and resubmit if necessary.
+Division Chairs, Associate Dean of Academics and Assessment, or designees will complete the Syllabus Checklist in Appendix A, Form B, to determine the document's relevancy and request revisions, and resubmit if necessary.
 A copy is kept in the faculty's portfolio and on the Teams site.
 The syllabi evaluations are completed during every classroom observation and each initial offering of a course. - 5.
 The comprehensive evaluation is conducted after the first two classroom/online observations and continued biennially thereafter, providing the instructor maintains a satisfactory rating in all categories of the comprehensive evaluation process.
 The Faculty Comprehensive Evaluation Form is used as an evaluation instrument in this process and is available in Appendix A, Form A. - 6.
-A comprehensive evaluation session is conducted with the faculty member, supervising Division Chair, Vice President of Academics and Student Services, and designee (when involved in classroom observations or other stages of the evaluation process). - 7.
+A comprehensive evaluation session is conducted with the faculty member, supervising Division Chair, Associate Dean of Academics and Assessment, Vice President of Academics and Student Services, and designee (when involved in classroom observations or other stages of the evaluation process). - 7.
 The faculty member will receive a written copy of the evaluation by the conclusion of the next academic term.
 Faculty can respond to items addressed in the evaluation.

-A copy of the completed, signed evaluation in Appendix A, Form A, is submitted to the Human Resources Office, and retained by the responsible Division Chair.
+A copy of the completed, signed evaluation in Appendix A, Form A, is submitted to the Human Resources Office, and retained by the responsible Division Chair/Associate Dean of Academics and Assessment.
 The Vice President of Academics and Student Services or designee is responsible for implementation.